facebookresearch/HolisticTraceAnalysis/docs/source/features/kernel_breakdown.rst

 The kernel breakdown feature breaks down the time spent for each kernel type i.e. communication (COMM), computation (COMP), and memory (MEM) across all ranks and presents the proportion of time spent in each category.
-The percentage of time spent in each category as a Venn diagram.
+The percentage of time spent in each category as a pie chart.

 .. image:: ../_static/kernel_type_breakdown.png
    :align: center